What is FOIR - L&T Finance

 • Rent payments

-• Credit card bills
+• Credit card dues

-• Net income (salaried or self-employed)
+• Monthly income (salaried or self-employed)

-• Financial dependents or obligations
+• Family dependents or other financial obligations

 Effective Tips to Improve Your FOIR

-• Avoid taking multiple loans at once
+• Avoid taking multiple loans at the same time

 • Increase income through freelance work or rental income